Ballot Harvesting: What Is It? How Does It Work?

 What is Ballot Harvesting?

-To increase voter participation, various organizations in multiple states have made active and coordinated efforts to collect absentee voters' ballots during elections.
-Then they drop them off at polling places or election offices.
+Various organizations have coordinated efforts to collect absentee voters' ballots during elections.
+Then, they drop them off at polling places or election offices.

 Absentee Voting

 Nearly every U.S. citizen has the right to vote.
-However, many citizens are unable to get to a polling place during election time for various reasons such as:
+But many can't get to a polling place during election time for in-person voting.
+This can happen for various reasons, such as:

 • Military service